 Update to the Serenity Shack:

 In compliance with the university's fall plans regarding the Covid-19 pandemic, the Serenity Shack will be closed to all students, indefinitely.
-Please check back again in the Spring for any updates regarding its reopening.
+Please check back again in the Fall for any updates regarding its reopening.
 As always,we appreciate your understanding and patience as we navigate the uncertainty and change of these challenging times, whilst ensuring the health & safety of the GW community .

-The CRC has designated a space on campus called the "Serenity Shack" located at 2208 F St NE (Washington D.C.
+The CRC has designated a space on campus called the "Serenity Shack" located at 2208 F St NW (Washington D.C.
 20002).
 It is a place for students to gather, relax, support each other, and study.
 In addition to informal uses, the CRC members also use the space for organized meetings and events.
 The Association of Recovery in Higher Education notes: "dedicated space communicates pride and belief in the value of the recovering identity.
 It additionally promotes taking ownership and responsibility for the space, the identity and the legacy of being in recovery in college."